ErebusOfErebor/HA-X1C-Dashboard/README.md

 A few custom images that Wolf has supplied.
 The humidity-level icons can be found [here](https://github.com/WolfwithSword/Bambu-HomeAssistant-Flows/tree/main/files/media/custom_icons), and the image for your specific printer found [here](https://github.com/WolfwithSword/Bambu-HomeAssistant-Flows/tree/main/files/media/www/media/bambuprinter).
 Thanks to Wolf again for making these easy for me to get.

+An Input Boolean named "3D Printer End Time Switch".
+Mine has the entity id `input_boolean.3d_printer_end_time_switch`.
+This is used to switch the display value of the End Time between absolute (e.g. 18:30) and relative (e.g. 1h36m)

 ## Additional Notes/Info
 I have an Aqara Temp & Humidity sensor inside my AMS unit in the back, which is how I'm getting the actual Temperature and Humidity % in the dashboard.
 I'm using [this](https://makerworld.com/en/models/687462?from=search#profileId-616147) holder by [Piitaya](https://makerworld.com/en/@Piitaya).